weecology/dir/README.md

-# dir
+# directree

-Cross-platform directory creation and management utilities for R
+Create a directory tree by scaling up single-directory creation.